 The Department of Immunology has eight Full Staff members (Drs.
 Thomas Hamilton, William Baldwin, Robert Fairchild, Xiaoxia Li, Feng Lin, Kurt Runge, Ganes Sen, and Vincent Tuohy), three Associate Staff (Drs.
 Booki Min, Anna Valujskikh, and Shiguang Qian), two Assistant Staff (Drs.
-Neetu Gupta, Trine Jorgensen and two Staff Scientist (Drs.
+Neetu Gupta and Trine Jorgensen), and two Staff Scientists (Drs.
 Li-Xin Wang and Charles Tannenbaum).
 In addition, four investigators hold primary departmental appointments in clinical institutes and secondary appointments in the Department of Immunology.
 These include Drs.
-Greg Plautz (Pediatric Hematology-Oncology), Emilio Poggio (Nephrology), Brian Gastman (Plastic Surgery).
+Brian Gastman (Plastic Surgery), Koji Hashimoto (General Surgery), Emilio Poggio (Nephrology), and Cristiano Quintini (General Surgery).
 These investigators participate in substantial collaborative interactions with colleagues holding primary appointments in Immunology and thereby serve as important liaisons between the laboratory bench and the bedside.